rockthejvm/rockthejvm-site/src/content/articles/creating-a-cli-sudoku-solver-with-scala-native.md

 ### 2.2.
 Updating dependencies

 As some of you may have noticed, the `pprint` library version in the example is not the newest one: at the time of writing, the most recent version is 0.8.0.
-Luckily we're not forced to _check it manually on Github or Maven Central_ since scala-cli exposes the `dependency-update` command that will fetch the last version of each dependency and print a command to update them all.
+Luckily we're not forced to _check it manually on GitHub or Maven Central_ since scala-cli exposes the `dependency-update` command that will fetch the last version of each dependency and print a command to update them all.

 ```shell
 $ scala-cli dependency-update Maps.scala